-- The PC-DVI input on the TV can accept either analog (DVI-A) or digital (DVI-D) signals. - You must specify the PC-DVI setting in the Input Name menu as either Analog or Digital, depending on the signal type sent by your computer. - If your computer offers digital audio output, you can connect your computer's digital audio out to a digital input on a digital A/V receiver.
+- The PC-DVI input on the TV can accept either analog (DVI-A) or digital (DVI-D) signals. - You must specify the PC DVI Input setting in the NetCommand menu as either Analog or Digital, depending on the signal type sent by your computer. - If your computer offers digital audio output, you can connect your computer's digital audio output to a digital input on a digital A/V receiver.